Saturdays starting April 4, 2026

 do I need a partner?

+Nope.
 We rotate often (optional) so everyone has a variety of partners throughout the lesson.
-It is highly recommended to participate in rotation – a great way to realize everyone at the lesson is interpreting the instructions in a different way, in a different style, and with a different flare.
-This can lead to more acceptance and appreciation of oneself and others.
-Also, if you go to salsa socials, or live music events, it is highly recommended to attend any introduction lessons they offer, as it’s a great way to meet other dancers, breaking down any barriers of shyness.
+There are many benefits to participate in rotating, such as realizing everyone at the lesson is interpreting the instructions in a different way, in a different style, and with a different flare, which can create more acceptance and appreciation of oneself and others.
+Also, not having a partner at a Social dance is fine as well, as it’s a great place to meet others.
+Joining the introduction lessons at the dance is an excellent ice-breaker, highly encouraged for all dancers – beginners through advanced.

 I have never danced – do you think I can do this?